lbl-srg/obc/specification/source/cdl.rst

 Modelica-compliant simulation environment.

-To simplify the support of CDL for tools and control systems, the following Modelica keywords are not supported in CDL:
+To simplify the support of CDL for tools and control systems, the following Modelica keywords are not supported in CDL (except inside the extension blocks, :numref:`sec_ext_blo`):

 #. ``extends``
 #. ``redeclare``
 #. ``constrainedby``
 #. ``inner`` and ``outer``

-Also, the following Modelica language features are not supported in CDL:
+Also, the following Modelica language features are not supported in CDL, except inside extension blocks:

 #.
 Clocks [which are used in Modelica for hybrid system modeling].
-#. ``algorithm`` sections.
-[As the elementary building blocks are black-box
+#. ``algorithm`` sections [because the elementary building blocks are black-box
-   models as far as CDL is concerned and thus CDL compliant tools need not parse the ``algorithm`` section.]
+   models as far as CDL is concerned and thus CDL compliant tools do not parse the ``algorithm`` section.]
 #. ``initial equation`` and ``initial algorithm`` sections.